 The three of them sat in silence, racking their brains.

 “You see my point now?
-We had a pathetic year.”
+Last year… it was pathetic.”
 Bob glanced at Magnum and then Zabka to make sure they absorbed the gravity of it all.
 “Did anyone even get laid?”

-Magnum moved like he was going to say something.
+Magnum moved like he was going to respond.

 “Okay, Bob,” Zabka responded.
 “You made your damn point.
-The closest we got was your cock-n-mouth tryst with Earthshaker.
-I agree, it’s embarrassing.”
+We didn’t fuck any women last year — zero fucks given.
+The closest we got was that cock-n-mouth tryst you had with Earthshaker.
+I agree, it’s shameful.”

 “Should we set a goal?”
 Magnum asked.
 “Like the number of women?”